On Frequentist Regret of Linear Thompson Sampling: Thompson Sampling with Adaptive Inflation

+In this section, we present an alternative approach to improve the inflation parameter in \LinTS{} and enhance its performance, subject to additional assumptions.
+To facilitate a better understanding of our proposed method, we first provide the intuition behind the development of the conditions.
+These intuitions follow the discussion in \cref{subsec:intuition}, with a focus on exploring the mechanisms that enable \LinTS{} to succeed, rather than those that may cause it to fail.
+Building on these insights, we introduce Thompson Sampling with Adaptive Inflation (\TSAI{}), an algorithm that adaptively adjusts its inflation parameter to meet the aforementioned conditions.
+Finally, we state our informal regret bound for \TSAI{} and defer its formal proof to \cref{sec:improved-ts-proofs}.

-This subsection is dedicated to the intuitions about the optimism mechanism of \LinTS{}.
-It has similarities with the discussion in \cref{subsec:intuition}, however here our focus is on studying mechanisms underwhich \LinTS{} succeeds rather than making it fail.
-For simplicity we drop the subindices $t$.
-We also note that at any time the posterior mean, $\Estimator$, is actually the ridge estimator for the parameter $\Param$, given the actions and their observed rewards in prior rounds.
-Also, let $\ConfSet$ be the confidence set around $\Estimator$ that is constructed in design of the OFUL algorithm (see \cite{abbasi2011improved} for details) which contains $\TsSample$ and $\Param$ with high probability.
+Note that at any time in \LinTS{}, the posterior mean $\Estimator_t$ is the ridge estimator for the parameter $\Param$, given the actions and their observed rewards in prior rounds.
+Additionally, we define $\ConfSet_t$ as the confidence set centered around $\Estimator_t$, which is constructed as part of the OFUL algorithm and contains $\TsSample_t$ and $\Param$ with high probability.
+More information on the construction and properties of these confidence sets can be found in \citep{abbasi2011improved}.